tigerbeetle/tigerbeetle/docs/internals/sync.md

 State sync is initially triggered by any of the following:

-- The replica discovers the canonical checkpoint for its current wrap, and that it [doesn't match](#storage-determinism) its own current checkpoint.
 - The replica receives a SV which indicates that it has lagged so far behind the cluster that its log cannot possibly intersect.
 - `repair_sync_timeout` fires, and:
     - a WAL or grid repair is in progress and,